 A Breach of Integrity

-When something unhealthy or wrong tempts your heart, you must guard your heart against that temptation.
-Succumbing to temptation, simply put, is caving in to something because it will, at least temporarily, satisfy you.
-All of us are tempted.
-The question is what we are going to do with that temptation that constantly sneaks its way into our lives.
 A proverb says, “Above all else, guard your heart, for it is the wellspring of life.”
-When temptation calls our name and seduces us, rarely do we take a step back, look at it logically, and say, “Okay, I see this thing that is tempting me.
+When temptation calls our name and seduces us, rarely do we take a step back, look at it logically, and say, “OK, I see this thing that is tempting me.
 Sure, it is exciting, it’s fun, and will make me feel so good.
 But I’m not going to go there because it not only will hurt me in the long run, but it will deeply wound my wife and my children.”
-So, how then can we guard our hearts against being taken on down the wrong runway toward an affair, gambling, greed, workaholism, or pornography?
+So, how can we guard our hearts against being taken on down the wrong runway toward an affair, gambling, greed, workaholism, pornography, or any breach of integrity?

-One place to start is to be “open for inspection” at any time and at any place.
+One way to acknowledge the importance of integrity is to be “open for inspection” at any time and at any place.
 Here are a few personal examples.

 - Susan has complete access to our financial accounts and can see where the money goes.